 Earlier this week we talked about the power of internal data.
-Something we wanted to go into further is the time and cost savings that can come from effectively utilizing your internal data.
+Something we wanted to go into further is the time and the recruiting cost savings that can come from effectively utilizing your internal data.

 Building up an internal database of candidates takes hours upon hours of effort and a fairly healthy amount of dollars.
 Let’s look at the steps that it takes to manage just one requisition.

 When a recruiter is given a requisition from a hiring manager, the clock starts ticking.
 In terms of kicking off a requisition, recruiters need to be ready to: translate a hiring manager’s job description into something digestible by the public, begin formulating searches and strategies to find the right candidates or outsource that process to a sourcer, and begin ongoing communication with everyone involved in the hiring process.

 Time Cost: Anywhere from 1 hour to 10+ hours

 Let the Search Begin

 Once the recruiter has finalized all of the details they need to get started on actually searching.
 They may go for the post-and-pray method.
 If they are following a more proactive approach they may begin with looking through internal data.
 When they hit roadblocks, they’ll have to extend to searching externally, sorting through false positives and millions of data points to cultivate a shortlist of candidates.
 They may end up creating ads to bring the position in front of more eyes costing even more dollars to be spent.

 This step is where the majority of the time cost comes in.

 Time Cost: Anywhere from 2 hours to 25 hours